statycc/loop-fission/README.md

 The parallel programs are in `parallel/`

-- The transformation needs to be applied manually here
+- The transformation needs to be applied manually to files in this directory
-- any filename that start with `_` has not yet been modified

 - **Only the code block with comment `Main computational kernel....` should be transformed**
     - look for `#pragma scop .... #pragma endscop`
     - The rest is templating code

+- I will use following schema:
+    - Filename starts with `_` => has not yet been modified
+    - Filename ends with `_og.c` =>  non-parallelizable/same as original version
+    - Otherwise: file has been transformed and is parallelizable

 The original benchmark program files are under `original/`